 If you’re on the fence about which Elementor theme to use, Hello Elementor and Astra are two great options to get started.
 Both themes come in free versions.
 Furthermore, they’re lightweight with minimalistic styling settings that enable you to build Elementor projects from scratch.

-Choosing a beautiful theme is just one part of creating a WordPress website.
-You’ll also need a powerful hosting provider in your corner.
-Check out our managed hosting plans to learn more!
+Choosing a beautiful theme is just one part of creating an Elementor website.
+You’ll also need a powerful Elementor hosting provider in your corner.
+Check out our managed WordPress hosting plans to learn more!